Can You Add RetroFoam to a Wall with Old Insulation? (Quick Answer)

 If there is fiberglass insulation in the wall cavity, there is no need to remove it.
 This is because the RetroFoam will compact the old fiberglass as it is injected into the wall cavity.
 The old fiberglass doesn’t impede the injection foam from filling every inch of the cavity.

-The installer would remove a row of siding from around the bottom of your home and drill a hole into each cavity.
+In the case the cellulose needs to be removed, the installer would remove a row of siding from around the bottom of your home and drill a hole into each cavity.
 They would then use a vacuum to suck out the cellulose.

 Now, if your walls have glued-in cellulose, there is no way to remove it.
 In this case, it wouldn’t be possible to install the injection foam.